swallowcamel/nancywiki/Git-Workflow.md

 The general process for working with Nancy is:

 1. [Fork](http://help.github.com/forking/) on GitHub
+1. Make sure your line-endings are [configured correctly](Make sure line endings doesn't bite you)
 1. Clone your fork locally
 1. Configure the upstream repo (`git remote add upstream git://github.com/NancyFx/Nancy`)
 1. Create a local branch (`git checkout -b myBranch`)